Azure-Samples/azure-spring-boot-samples/AzureActiveDirectory/OAuth2/README.md

 # 2. client-get-user-information
 This section will demonstrate how to use get user information.
 You can choose one of the following options to get the sample project.
-- Option 1: Use [02-client-get-user-information] project directly
+- Option 1: Use [02-client-get-user-information] project directly.
 - Option 2: Follow steps in [2.1.
 Create sample project](#11-create-sample-project) to create the sample project.

 ## 2.1.
 Create sample project